Adda Djørup

 Adda Djørup (born August 18, 1972) is a Danish poet, novelist and short story writer.

-Biography
+Early life and education

 Djørup was born in Aarhus, Denmark.
-She went to the Katrinebjergskolen (Katrinebjerg school) before dropping out and working for several years as an au pair, before returning for secondary school.
-She gained a BA in Comparative Literature from the University of Copenhagen.
+She went to the Katrinebjergskolen before dropping out and working for several years as an au pair, before returning for secondary school.
+She gained a Bachelor of Arts in Comparative Literature from the University of Copenhagen.